 What do people who studied dentistry do after graduation?

 Most dentists (in the UK, at least) work as self-employed contractors offering services to the NHS and/or to private clients.
 Many graduates join a dental practice as an assistant or as a self-employed associate.
 Dental practices vary in size from single-practitioner operations to large providers with several sites and several dentist-associates working for them.

 Other newly qualified dentists will go to work in hospitals, often specialising in a certain field like paediatric dentistry; they usually receive a salary from the hospital for this work.
 Some dentists work in the community visiting residential care homes or working out of mobile clinics which visit remote areas.
-Dentists are well paid and it is not unusual for established practitioners to make a comfortable six-figure sum in Europe or the United Sates, especially those running their own private practice.
+Dentists are well paid in Europe or the United States, especially those running their own private practice.

 Which famous people studied dentistry?